b3rserker/vim-config/README.md

 # vim-config
 My attempt to build vim IDE(!), very experimental, very messy so far - but I am working on it!

+Based on pathogen plugin loader.

+Optimized for navigation speed using EasyMotion for almost every possible navigation action.

 # Installation

 Install https://github.com/powerline/fonts first.